-This summer, the Bilbao Fine Arts Museum, with the sponsorship of BBK, presents a major retrospective devoted to the painter Ignacio Zuloaga (Eibar, Gipuzkoa, 1870Madrid, 1945), who in his day was regarded as the most important Spanish artist with the greatest international fame.
+The Bilbao Fine Arts Museum, with the sponsorship of BBK, presents Zuloaga 1870–1945, the first major retrospective devoted to the Basque painter Ignacio Zuloaga (Eibar, Gipuzkoa, 1870–Madrid, 1945), one of the most important artists in the early 20th-century art scene and a prominent touchstone in figurative painting worldwide.

 The exhibition is divided into three periods: